 Zagreb and Croatia´s Islands make for a perfect holiday combination

 Croatia's capital Zagreb is rich in history, culture, and great food.
-If you want to create the perfect Croatian escape, a good idea is to combine a city break in Zagreb with a couple of days relaxing on one of the popular islands off the coast.
+If you want to create the perfect Croatian escape, a good idea is to combine a city break in Zagreb with a couple of days of relaxing on one of the popular islands off the coast.

 History and arts around the corner